suguruwataru/alpha-gamma/README.md

 to half?
 Well, you're walking into an uncharted area I suppose...
 I'm not aware of any well-known concept for that.
-Gimp, [which implements alpha blending correctly](#alpha-blending-implementations), still has the tranditional "opacity" bar for layers, so maybe you can checkout how it does that.
+Gimp, [which implements alpha blending correctly](#alpha-blending-implementations), still has the tranditional "opacity" bar for layers, so maybe you can check out how it does that.
 Also, maybe there's something already in the creative industry or the academia?

 ## Alpha blending implementations